Assessment

 Author

-Mats Soomre | Inspired by Belbin UK
+Mats Soomre | Belbin Accredited Team Coach

 Many organisations use some form of testing — psychometric, behavioural, personality, aptitude — to make decisions about people, develop employees, and build teams.
 The question is not whether to test.
-The question is what you measure and whether the result gives you something you can act on.
+The question is what you measure, and whether the result gives you something you can act on.

 What Personality Tests Measure — and Where They Stop